DelphiWorlds/Kastri/Demos/CrossPlatformLocation/ReadMe.md

 ## iOS

 On iOS, the main thing to be aware of is that the `UIBackgroundModes` values in the Version Info of the Project Options needs to include `location`

-**Note:** For Delphi 10.4 and 10.4.1 users, if you wish to use location services on iOS, **you will need to [patch the System.iOS.Sensors unit as per this report](https://quality.embarcadero.com/browse/RSP-29859?focusedCommentId=85109&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-85109)**, in order for it to work properly.
-This has been fixed in Delphi 10.4.2, and highlights why **developers should stay current with the version of Delphi**

 ## Using the demo code in your own project